 Walk among the graceful mausoleums and tombs of New Orleans' Old Cemeteries .
 Two of the closest are Lafayette Cemetery No. 1 (1400 Washington Ave.) in the Garden District and St. Louis Cemetery No. 1 (Basin and St. Louis streets) just north of the French Quarter.
 Guided tours are available from Save Our Cemeteries, Historic New Orleans Tours (departs 334-B Royal St.) or Haunted History Tours (723 St. Peter St.).

-There are plenty of things to do when the sun goes down.
-Join the nightly parade on the boulevard of bacchanalia known as Bourbon Street.
-You'll see it all on this seven-block stretch of music bars, restaurants and strip clubs (not that you would ever step inside).
+You'll see it all on Bourbon Street, a seven-block stretch of music bars, restaurants and strip clubs (not that you would ever step inside).
 Not for children or the faint of heart.

 Order beignets and café au lait at Café Du Monde (800 Decatur St.).
 Sit back and watch street performers, fortune-tellers and balloon artists provide non-stop entertainment to the steady stream of tourists on Jackson Square (701 Chartres St.).